 The Tenderer is to complete and attach this Schedule to its Tender.

-[OPTION 1 – DELETE IF NOT APPLICABLE] The Tenderer must verify the responses noted in this Schedule by providing with its Tender copies of relevant quality policies, procedures, certificates etc. that provides evidence of their quality requirements for the contract

-[OPTION 2 – DELETE IF NOT APPLICABLE] The Tenderer must, if and when requested to do so by the Principal, verify the responses noted in this Schedule by providing copies of relevant quality policies, procedures, certificates etc. that provides evidence of their quality requirements for the contract.
+The Tenderer must, if and when requested to do so by the Principal, verify the responses noted in this Schedule by providing copies of relevant quality policies, procedures, certificates etc. that provides evidence of their quality requirements for the contract.